Welcome, visitor! [ Login

 female strength training

-training has terrific benefits for females.
+Strength training has terrific benefits for females.
 It has been repeatedly shown to help alleviate symptoms of depression and PMS, improve the immune system, lower blood pressure and heart rate, and provide a huge boost in confidence as strength, balance, and muscle improve.
 It is also extremely helpful in building bone density, and may be one of the most important factors in preventing osteoporosis.

-Yet some women still refuse to consider training as an exercise option, believing that only training methods traditionally associated with females (ballet, Pilates, aerobics) will help them lose weight and attain a lean and feminine physique.
+Yet some women still refuse to consider strength training as an option, believing that only training methods traditionally associated with females (ballet, Pilates, aerobics) will help them lose weight and attain a and feminine physique.
 There’s nothing wrong with barre or aerobics, but the addition of some free weight training to an exerciser’s weekly routine can produce absolutely amazing results.

 Common Misconceptions About Female Weight Training